pavel-gridnev/Nano-Disaster-Response-Pipelines/README.md

 1. n_estimators=10
 1. max_depth=500

+### Web aplication
+Defailt page of web application shows 2 visuals:
+1. Count of predicted labels for each category sorted from the most common.
+1. Average message size for each genre.

 ### Evaluation results
 Trained classification model exhibits good results for accuracy of around 80-90% for categories with sufficient amount of positive labels.
 Recall values shuld be improved significantly,